Anguished Families Shoulder The Biggest Burdens Of Opioid Addiction

 When I met Destini Johnson's parents last summer, they talked about missing days of work to drive their daughter to rehab or treatment, delaying retirement to pay for the additional costs, and caring for Destini's two young children.
 By that point, their daughter's addiction had already spun off a string of dramas, including prostitution, homelessness and an arrest on drug charges.
 Katiena Johnson expressed deep frustration that rehab programs were too few and too short-term, and — after several failed attempts — had become far too expensive for the Johnsons to afford at about $50,000 a month.

 Now, if Destini lives, she will require intensive, expensive long-term nursing.
-Her mother hopes state insurance will foot the bill for the weekslong ICU stay.
+Her mother hopes state insurance will foot the bill for the weeks-long ICU stay.
 Still, the bills could outlive Destini.

 "I got a call from ... a collection agency, and I hate getting stuff like that while she's in this condition," Katiena Johnson says.
 "The second day she was in here, I got a court paper rolled up on my door for damage at some kind of apartment complex."
 In all the discussion about the cost of opioid addiction, Johnson says, there are few words about the toll it takes on families.

-Multiply the Johnsons' story by about 143,000 opioid-related overdoses and 42,000 deaths across the country per year, according to the Centers for Disease Control's latest data, and you get a sense of the damage ravaging families and their finances.
+Multiply the Johnsons' story by about 143,000 opioid-related overdoses and 42,000 deaths across the country per year, according to the Centers for Disease Control and Prevention's latest data, and you get a sense of the damage ravaging families and their finances.

-Michael Hicks, an economist at Ball State University in Muncie, compares the epidemic to a war — those that survive can remain scarred for life.
+Michael Hicks, an economist at Ball State University in Muncie, compares the epidemic to a war — those who survive can remain scarred for life.
 The economic loss can be measured in paychecks not earned, absent parents not coaching soccer, and careers cut short by a criminal drug charge.

 Hicks says it will likely require more money — government funds and family resources — to address.
 Congress has approved $6 billion in funding to respond to the opioid epidemic over the next two years.

-Note: Editor's note: Since this story was first posted, we have received word that Destini Johnson is regaining consciousness and is out of intensive care.